 Bypass navigation bar

-The computer industry is one of the largest and fastest-growing in the world.
-The rapid spread of computer-based technologies requires skilled technicians wherever there are computers:
+Information technology is one of the largest and fastest-growing job sectors across the globe.
+The rapid spread of computer-based technologies means that work is available in:

-The Computer Information Technology (CIT) program prepares you for today’s constantly changing workplace with four separate career paths, each offering skill-specific awards.
+The Computer Information Technology (CIT) program prepares you for today’s constantly changing workplace with four separate career paths.
 Based on the skill sets you build, you’ll have a wide variety of options in a competitive job market.

 Computer Information Technology Career Paths